Skip to main content

 Student assessment during terms includes:

-1. Their participation in the educational process
+1. Participation in the educational process

 5. The optional creative assignments of students on a voluntary basis.

-• The acquired knowledge of the students
+• The acquired knowledge of the student

 • Comprehension of coginitve elements